 The class members are jointly represented by TJL and Grenier Verbauwhede Avocats.

 In order to allow consumers to have complete information before purchasing a good or service, the Consumer Protection Act (CPA) prohibits merchants from charging a price that is higher than the one advertised.
 It also requires merchants to ensure that consumers are properly informed of all important facts.
 The CPA prohibits merchants from misleading consumers by offering lower prices than what the consumers will ultimately pay.

-However, the Defendants have adopted various schemes in the context of their vehicle rental business in order to give consumers the impression that they have access to rental prices that are not, in reality, the ones they will ultimately have to pay.
-The Defendants systematically violate the CPA by announcing, on their website, in their mobile application, and in various advertisements and announcements, prices that are lower than the price ultimately charged for the rental of cars, vans, and trucks, as the case may be.
+The Defendant U-Haul has adopted various schemes in the context of their vehicle rental business in order to give consumers the impression that they have access to rental prices that are not, in reality, the ones they will ultimately have to pay.
+The Defendants systematically violate the CPA by announcing, on their website, in their mobile application, and in various advertisements and announcements, prices that are lower than the price ultimately charged for the rental of cars, vans, and trucks.

 The plaintiff wants to put an end to this harmful practice on behalf of all consumers and obtain a compensation equivalent to the amount that exceeds the price that was announced, as well as punitive damages.